crf199274/mcu/esp32/libraries/WebServer_WT32_ETH01/README.md

  2. Add SSL support
  3. Add HTTPS and MQTTS examples
  4. Support breaking ESP32 core v2.0.0+ as well as v1.0.6-
+ 5. Auto detect ESP32 core v1.0.6- or v2.0.0+ to use correct settings
+ 6. Fix `multiple-definitions` linker error.
+ 7. Add example [multiFileProject](examples/multiFileProject) to demo for multiple-file project
+ 8. Add example [MQTT_And_OTA_Ethernet](https://github.com/khoih-prog/WebServer_WT32_ETH01/tree/main/examples/MQTT_And_OTA_Ethernet) to demo how to use OTA
+ 9. Fix compile error for examples [serveStatic](https://github.com/khoih-prog/WebServer_WT32_ETH01/tree/main/examples/serveStatic) and [serveStaticLoadFile](https://github.com/khoih-prog/WebServer_WT32_ETH01/tree/main/examples/serveStaticLoadFile) to use built-in LittleFS library for new ESP32 cores
+10. Fix compile error for examples [ESP32_FS_EthernetWebServer](https://github.com/khoih-prog/WebServer_WT32_ETH01/tree/main/examples/ESP32_FS_EthernetWebServer) if WT32_ETH01 is selected as A0 (and many pins) not defined in new ESP32 cores

 ---
 ---